atomicjolt/adhesion/README.md

 #### React
 Most LTI applications need to be single page applications in order to avoid a bug that prevents cookies from being written in some browsers.
-The LTI Starter App uses React.
+The Adhesion uses React.
 During development run the [React Hot Loader](https://github.com/gaearon/react-hot-loader).

 ### <a name="seeds"></a>Setting up Database